davejfranco/bsnap/README.md

 ## **Usage:** ##

-The script has to be executed in a cron job on weekly base.
+The script has to be executed using cron job weekly basis